 - Btk is considered safe (non-toxic) for birds, bees, and other wildlife.
 They can eat caterpillars that have ingested Btk without issues.
 It is toxic for all caterpillars in the Lepidoptera order (moths and butterflies).

-- Here in North America, some government agencies are spraying applications of Btk from planes over forests in an effort to slow or stop the spread of the LDD moth or Lymantria dispar dispar (formerly known as gypsy moth).
+- Here in North America, some government agencies are spraying applications of Btk from planes over forests in an effort to slow or stop the spread of the LDD moth or Lymantria dispar dispar (now called spongy moth, formerly known as gypsy moth).
 While the damage these moths cause to trees is not disputed, applying Btk in this manner means any other moth or butterfly larvae present will also be killed.

 - After years of overuse, a few insects including the diamondback moth larvae (Plutella xylostella) —another cabbage moth—have developed resistance to Btk.
 This is another reason to limit its use.